-Join Paul F. Aubin for an in-depth discussion in this video Building a custom stair, part of Advanced Modeling in Revit Architecture.
+Join Paul F. Aubin for an in-depth discussion in this video Building a custom stair, part of Revit Architecture: Advanced Modeling.

 In this movie, we'll continue building the grand stair for our museum project.…In the last movie, we set up a custom stair type which has all the settings we…need to create this stair.…Let me just show you the final product once again.…We've got our open risers and our inset stringers.…So we've got all that set up and ready to go here in our SAMOCA_V6 project. …And to do the actual stair sketch, I'm going to go to the Second Level floor plan.…Zoom in on the middle of the plan here and you can see that in the double-…volume space here, I've got some drafting lines, some detail lines here, that…map out the rough shape of that wedge- shaped stair, those sort of triangular…runs that we're going to have there.…